-Carlisle is the county town of Cumbria, and the only city.
-Not surprisingly, it is well-supplied with shopping ammenities, and the entire centre of the town has been made into an attractive pedestrian district.
+Carlisle is the county town of Cumbria and the only city.
+Not surprisingly, it is well-supplied with shopping amenities, and the entire centre of the town has been made into an attractive pedestrian district.

 Also not surprisingly, due to its location near the Scottish border, Carlisle has a long history of conflict.
 The castle here has been besieged, taken and retaken over the years by both Scottish and English forces.
 Carlisle Castle was built in 1092 and later acted as a prison for Mary, Queen of Scots.

-In the medieval period the city walls of Carlisle joined with the castle defenses to create a continuous barrier.
-In the Civil War the walls were in strong enough state to withstand an extended siege.
-The Royalist defenders were finally induced to surrender by starvation, but Parliamentary troops were never able to pierce the city defenses.
+In the medieval period, the city walls of Carlisle were linked to the castle defences to create a continuous barrier.
+In the Civil War, the walls were in strong enough state to withstand an extended siege.
+The Royalist defenders were finally induced to surrender by starvation, but Parliamentary troops were never able to pierce the city defences.

 The market place of Carlisle may stand on the site of the former Roman forum.
 On the north side of the square is the Town Hall, an unpretentious structure built in 1717.
-Nearby is the Guildhall
+In the square is the Market Cross, built in 1682, with a gilded sundial atop a slender column.
+Nearby is the Guildhall, now a museum.

 Attraction Type: Town

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Carlisle, St Cuthbert's Church - 1.1 miles (Historic Church)

 Carlisle Castle - 1.4 miles (Castle)